Seteeri/Particle/snippets/notes/PARTICLE.md

      * Respond to window resizing [Done]
      * Implement proper exit
      * Rename to ctl-epfd -> ctl
+     * IPC
        * Fix protocol IPC
        * Refactor IPC clients
+       * Fix removing clients/conns
      * Use let for deconstructing-bind and let/when
      * Have input send modified KEYCODE (+8)